-- > Think someone is in immediate danger - > Think someone may be planning to travel to join an extremist group - > See or hear something that may be terrorist-related
+- Think someone is in immediate danger - Think someone may be planning to travel to join an extremist group - · See or hear something that may be terrorist-related

-7.6 If you have a mental health concern
+7.6 If you concerns around mental health

-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Mental health difficulties can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

-Staff will be alert to behavioural signs that suggest a child may be experiencing a mental health problem or be at risk of developing one.
+Staff will be alert to behavioural signs that suggest a child may be experiencing mental health difficulties or be at risk of deteriorating mental health.

-If you have a mental health concern about a child that is also a safeguarding concern, take immediate action by following the steps in section 7.4.
+If you have concern for a child's mental health that is also a safeguarding concern, take immediate action by following the steps in section 7.4.

-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree a course of action, which may include referral to local support services or additional pastoral support within school.
+If you have concerns about a child's mental health that is not also a safeguarding concern, speak to the DSL to agree a course of action, which may include referral to local support services or additional pastoral support within school.